 The Staffing Committee, looking at the staffing requirements of the Association.

-The Association employs one full time Administrator to manage the day to day running of the national office and four part time members of staff, an Admin Assistant, a Training and Education Coordinator and two Development Officers.
+The Association employs a full time Administrator to manage the day to day running of the national office, an Admin Assistant and a Training and Education Coordinator.

 Key governance documents: